fengxia41103/myblog/content/workspace/openstack/juju_deploy_new_machine.md

 <figure class="row">
     <img class="img-responsive center-block"
          src="/images/juju%20agent%20overview.png" />
     <figcaption>High level view of Juju agents in an environment</figcaption>
 </figure>

-The key of this diagram is that the agents are connected in a
-    **client-server** configuration, where machine-0's agent is the _API server_ and all other agents are its clients.
+The key of this diagram is that the agents are connected in a **client-server** configuration, where machine-0's agent is the _API server_ and all other agents are its clients.
 The API server provides a _facade_, a design pattern, which exposes functions for client to call.
-It is not clear yet how function is mapped to a string, eg. "Deploy" RPC will translate to facade's _Deploy()_ function call.So Juju CLI is a client, same as a provisioned node.
+It is not clear yet how function is mapped to a string, eg. `Deploy` RPC will translate to facade's `Deploy()` function call.So Juju CLI is a client, same as a provisioned node.

 ## Machine-0, state, and provisioner